cysouw/diathesis/text/c01_introduction.md

 - Typically, the overt marking introduces a direction into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one consists of more/longer/overt linguistic material ('more marked').
 In some cases, the direction of the alternation remains undecidable, i.e. the alternation is equipollent.
 - The set of roots (or possibly larger linguistic entities) to which the alternation applies form an empirical linguistic class.
 Such an empirical class often has a semantic/functional interpretation, but not necessarily so.

 Alternations are the basis of all grammatical analysis.^[There is an interesting, almost philosophical, issue here that I will not delve into, namely whether the basis of grammatical analysis are the constructions themselves (cf. construction grammar) or the alternations between constructions.
 The statement in the main text should indeed be taken as a proposal that alternations are the more crucial entitites.
 An alternation is the equivalent in morphosyntax of a phonological minimal pair.
 Alternation are also useful in the practice of grammatical description.
 For example, the meaning/function of a construction is often hard to describe in full, while the meaning/function of an alternation can simply be described by the difference in meaning between the alternants.
-Only the crucial aspect that is added by an alternation needs to be captured – a taks which is already difficult enough though.
+Only the crucial aspect that is added by an alternation needs to be captured – a task which is already difficult enough though.
 Similar intuitions about the importance of alternations have lead to the development of transformations [@harris1957].]
 They include for example:

 i. morphological oppositions, like singular *Haus* 'house' vs. plural *Häuser* 'houses'. ii. oppositions of grammatical forms, like synthetic present *er schläft* 'he sleeps' vs. analytic perfect *er hat geschlafen* 'he has slept'